Baryonyx: Assigned specimens

-In 2011, a specimen (Catalogued as ML1190 in Museu da Lourinhã) from the Papo Seco Formation in Boca do Chapim, Portugal, with a fragmentary dentary, teeth, vertebrae, ribs, hip bones, a scapula, and a phalanx bone, was attributed to Baryonyx by the Portuguese palaeontologist Octávio Mateus and colleagues, the most complete Iberian remains of the animal.
+In 2011, a specimen (catalogued as ML1190 in Museu da Lourinhã) from the Papo Seco Formation in Boca do Chapim, Portugal, with a fragmentary dentary, teeth, vertebrae, ribs, hip bones, a scapula, and a phalanx bone, was attributed to Baryonyx by the palaeontologist Octávio Mateus and colleagues, the most complete Iberian remains of the animal.
 The skeletal elements of this specimen are also represented in the more complete holotype (which was of similar size), except for the mid-neck vertebrae.
-In 2018, the British palaeontologist Thomas M. S. Arden and colleagues found that the Portuguese skeleton did not belong to Baryonyx, since the front of its dentary bone was not strongly upturned.
+In 2019, the palaeontologist Thomas M. S. Arden and colleagues found that the Portuguese skeleton did not belong to Baryonyx, since the front of its dentary bone was not strongly upturned.
 This specimen was made the basis of the new genus Iberospinus by Mateus and Darío Estraviz-López in 2022.
-Some additional spinosaurid remains from Iberia may belong to taxa other than Baryonyx, including Vallibonavenatrix from Morella.
+Multiple studies found that additional spinosaurid remains from Iberia may belong to taxa other than Baryonyx, such as Vallibonavenatrix and Protathlitis, or may be indeterminate.
+A 2024 article by the palaeontologist Erik Isasmendi and colleagues reviewed the spinosaurid fossil record of Iberia and concluded that no specimens from there could be assigned to Baryonyx.
+They moved a specimen formerly assigned to Baryonyx from La Rioja to the new genus Riojavenatrix.

-In 2021, the British palaeontologist Chris T. Barker and colleagues described two new spinosaurid genera from the Wessex Formation of the Isle of Wight, Ceratosuchops and Riparovenator (the latter named R. milnerae honouring Milner for her contributions to spinosaurid research), and stated that spinosaurid material from there that had previously been attributed to the contemporary Baryonyx could have belonged to other taxa instead.
+In 2021, the palaeontologist Chris T. Barker and colleagues described two new spinosaurid genera from the Wessex Formation of the Isle of Wight, Ceratosuchops and Riparovenator (the latter named R. milnerae honouring Milner for her contributions to spinosaurid research), and stated that spinosaurid material from there that had previously been attributed to the contemporary Baryonyx could have belonged to other taxa instead.
 These specimens had previously been assigned to Baryonyx in a 2017 conference abstract.
 Barker and colleagues stated that the recognition of the Wessex Formation specimens as new genera renders the presence of Baryonyx there ambiguous, and most of the previously assigned isolated material from the Wealden Supergroup is therefore indeterminate.
-These authors also found the Portuguese specimen ML 1190 to group with Baryonyx, supporting its original assignment to the genus.
+A 2023 study of an isolated tooth by Barker and colleagues found that it and other teeth from the Wealden Supergroup that have previously been assigned to Baryonyx probably do not belong to the genus, based on their morphology and age.